-- If you are registered in a semester-based core course, you must obtain a minimum 75% course completion grade within the six-instructional weeks of your course start date.
-Please review the course start dates on our Schedules page. - If you are registered in an open-enrollment course, you must attempt the course-end examination within one year of the course start date.
+- You must attempt the course-end examination within one year of the course start date, within a scheduled exam session.
 The start date for these courses is defined as the date of initial registration.
 A 75% course completion grade for core preparatory courses must be obtained two weeks prior to your scheduled exam date. - You must register for your selected exam date no later than six weeks prior to the exam.
 Please review the exam schedule and registration deadlines on our Exam Schedules page.
 Please note exam dates and times are nationally scheduled and subject to change without notice. - You may change your exam date once you've selected it, however, a withdrawal fee will apply if you decide to change your exam date less than five weeks prior to the exam.
 Withdrawal deadlines are stated within the exam schedule and registration deadlines document posted on our Exam Schedules page.